Doncaster Rovers Belles L.F.C.: Glen Harris era

 In December 2014, former Lincoln Ladies manager, Glen Harris, was appointed Head Coach of the Doncaster Rovers Belles.
 In 2015 the team finished as runners-up again, the time behind Reading, but promotion was secured due to expansion of the top division.
 The club announced investment plans in October 2015, code named "Project Phoenix", which encompassed a switch to full-time professionalism and the building of a new training ground in Bawtry.
+Emily Simpkins signed a contract to become the club's first ever full-time professional player in November 2015.
+By February 2016, seven more players had signed full-time terms.
+Joining Simpkins were: Rhiannon Roberts, Courtney Sweetman-Kirk, Natasha Dowie, Becky Easton, Katrín Ómarsdóttir, Kasia Lipka and Carla Humphrey.

+Emma Coates era

-Emily Simpkins signed a contract to become the club's first ever full-time player in November 2015.
-Harris was later released from his role as Head Coach and Emma Coates took over the managerial reins becoming the youngest manager in FA WSL 1 at the age of 25.
+Harris was released from his role as Head Coach in June 2016 and Emma Coates took over the managerial reins becoming the youngest manager in FA WSL 1 at the age of 25.
+Under Emma Coates' management, the Belles bounced back from relegation to come second in the FA WSL Spring Series, a competition devised to bridge the gap between the 2016 summer season and the switch back to a winter season for 2017–18.
+Coates left the club in October 2017 to take a position working with England's youth teams.

 Neil Redfearn era

-Under Emma Coates' management, the Belles came second in the FA WSL Spring Series, a competition devised to bridge the gap between the 2016 summer season and the switch back to a winter season for 2017–18.

-Coates left the club in October 2017 to take a position working with England's youth side, and after a spell under Kate Rowson, the club appointed Neil Redfearn as head coach in December 2017.
+After a spell under Kate Rowson, the club appointed Neil Redfearn as head coach in December 2017.
 On 13 May 2018, the Belles won FA WSL 2, the Belles' first trophy since 1994.
-However, the club played in the third tier English women's football for the 2018–19 season, having decided not to apply for the restructured top two tiers for financial reasons.
+However, the club played in the third tier of English women's football for the 2018–19 season, having decided not to apply for the restructured top two tiers for financial reasons.